 Index enhancements

-CREATE FULLTEXT INDEXorALTER TABLE ADD FULLTEXT INDEXstatements. - Support for cost-based full-text index plan selection, allowing the system to choose the least costly index for scanning when multiple filters with
+CREATE FULLTEXT INDEXorALTER TABLE ADD FULLTEXT INDEX. - Support for cost-based full-text index plan selection.
+For SQL statements with multiple filters containing

 - Support for multiple

-MATCH AGAINSTexpressions in a query statement. - Support for scanning other indexes in addition to full-text indexes.
+MATCH AGAINSTexpressions in query statements. - Support for using full-text indexes alongside other indexes.

 - Support for outputting

-MATCH AGAINSTexpressions with filter semantics using AND/OR logic with other filter semantics.
+MATCH AGAINSTexpressions with filter semantics using AND/OR logic.

 - Support for multiple